 We are committed to fostering personal integrity and will not overlook breaches of integrity such as plagiarism and cheating.
+Academic dishonesty is taken seriously at Ambrose University College as it undermines our academic standards and affects the integrity of each member of our learning community.
+Any attempt to obtain credit for academic work through fraudulent, deceptive, or dishonest means is academic dishonesty.
+Plagiarism involves presenting someone else's ideas, words, or work as one's own.
+Plagiarism is fraud and theft, but plagiarism can also occur by accident when a student fails or forgets to give credit to another person's ideas or words.
 Plagiarism and cheating can result in a failing grade for an assignment, for the course, or immediate dismissal from the university college.
 Students are expected to be familiar with the policies in the current Academic Calendar and the Student Handbook that deal with plagiarism, cheating, and the penalties and procedures for dealing with these matters.
-All cases of academic dishonesty are reported to the Academic Dean.
+All cases of academic dishonesty are reported to the Academic Dean and become part of the student's permanent record.

-Students are advised to retain this syllabus for their records.
+Students are strongly advised to retain this syllabus for their records.